Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model: Nonequilibrium DMFT simulations

 \subsection{Single-site DMFT}

-In order to simulate the time-evolution of the Fermi-Hubbard model on the three-dimensional hexagonal lattice we employ single-site DMFT.
+In order to simulate the time-evolution of the Fermi-Hubbard model on the three-dimensional brick wall lattice we employ single-site DMFT.
 For this, we define the Green's functions in real space and momentum space as

 where $\mathcal{C}$ indicates the Kadanoff-Baym (KB) contour and $T_{\mathcal{C}}$ is the contour ordering operator \cite{Aoki2014}.
 Here we omitted the spin index on the left hand side assuming spin symmetry of the system.
 Within single-site DMFT, we assume a local self-energy on each sublattice,